Flutter localization and internationalization i18n with examples

 }

-Note that in this case we don’t need to use the onGenerateTitle (in fact, it’s only needed for the global title).
+In this case, we don’t need to use onGenerateTitle (it’s only needed for the global title).

 That’s it!
-You can now run your Flutter app on a mobile phone or emulator to make sure that everything is running smoothly.
+You can now run your Flutter app on a mobile phone or emulator to ensure everything runs smoothly.
 If you change the system locale in the phone settings, the app will be translated accordingly.

 Interpolation and placeholders in Flutter translations